by Ross Bishop

 A national organization, under the authority of the NICS would be created to conduct gun safety classes and to promote gun safety generally.
 A research institute would also be created to study and disseminate technological enhancements to gun manufacturers and recommend gun safety legislation in order to make guns safer.
 This group would be responsible for the development of the mental stability test.

-*For the purposes of this proposal I am separating guns from rifles Especially rifles that are designed for hunting.
+*For the purposes of this proposal I am separating guns from rifles, especially rifles intended and designed for hunting.
 Because assault weapons are intended for killing people, I am arbitrarily categorizing them as guns.
 I will leave it to someone else to develop a better definition.